aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ## Introduction

-This example is meant to be used as the logical second step in introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
-The idea is that new users with access to virtual routers (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
+This example is the logical second step in introducing AVD to new users, following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
+New users with access to virtual routers (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
 Users with access to physical routers will have to adapt a few settings.
 This is all documented inline in the comments included in the YAML files.
 If a lab with virtual or physical routers is not accessible, this example can also be used to only generate the output from AVD if desired.

-The example includes and describes all the AVD files and their content used to build a MPLS-VPN WAN network covering two sites, using the following:
+The example includes and describes all the AVD files and their content used to build a MPLS-VPN WAN network covering two sites using the following:

 - Four (virtual) p routers.
-- Three (virtual) pe routers, serving aggregation devices and CPEs.
+- Three (virtual) pe routers serving aggregation devices and CPEs.
-- Two (virtual) route reflectors, acting as route servers for the WAN.
+- Two (virtual) route reflectors act as route servers for the WAN.

-Integration with CloudVision is not included in this example to keep everything as simple as possible.
+This example does not include Integration with CloudVision to keep everything as simple as possible.
 In this case, the Ansible host will communicate directly with the routers using eAPI.

 ## Installation